 As an example, Hometap charges 3% of your investment amount — taken out of your initial proceeds — as a closing fee.
 This is separate from the appreciation you’ll pay back if your home increases in value.

-With interest rates still at historic lows, it’s possible to get a home equity line of credit in the range of 4% to 6% with very minimal fees.
+As of February 2023, it’s possible to get a home equity line of credit in the range of 7% to 8% with minimal fees.

 The caveat is that the lending guidelines for these types of loans are strict.
 In most cases, qualifying means having at least an average credit score and sufficient cash flow to pay back the loan.